-٧. Eligible Costs
+V. Eligible costs

-Grantees and their recommended subgrantees must follow all the Office of Management and Budget (OMB) Cost Principles and Generally Accepted Accounting Principles (GAAP).
+Grantees and their recommended subgrantees must follow all the OMB Cost Principles and Generally Accepted Accounting Principles (GAAP).
 The OMB requirements are listed in 2 CFR Part 200.
-Costs charged to the ESG program must be allowable, allocable and reasonable.

 Shifting costs between awards to overcome funding deficiencies is not allowed.